latest update: 8 November 2017

 In order to be able to purchase the equipment and materials required for constructing the plant, RFQs (Request For Quotation) are issued to three or more potential suppliers.
 The specifications are sent with these RFQs, and on the basis of the requirements outlined by these specifications the potential suppliers offer their goods (and/or services).

 After due evaluations a choice is being made and the goods are being ordered.
 That choice can be put on record in the following manner:

-NOTE - Keeping the complying other suppliers on record has the potential benefit of being able to quickly select a replacement in case of calameties.
+NOTE - Keeping the non-selected, but complying, other product classes (38) on record has the benefit of being able to quickly select a replacement in case of calamities.

-The actual pump, with asset number 654321, is taken from the warehouse and a temporal part of it, is installed to fulfil the requirements of "Function Place" (a term used by SAP) 'P-101' rev1.
+The actual pump (21), with asset number 654321, is taken from the warehouse and a temporal part of it (22), is installed to fulfil the requirements of the designed pump 'P-101' (18b)